Enter your details once to see multiple quotes from different insurers.

 Applicable to AXA, NTUC Income, HLA, Liberty, Tokio Marine, MSIG and Sompo car insurance policies bought through InsureDIY.

+Choose your existing insurer from the list below.
 Complete the transfer of adviser form to appoint InsureDIY as your renewing adviser and email it back to us at email@example.com.
-Then go to our reward page to redeem your cashback voucher.
-Redeem up to $200 cashback voucher for only DIY$160.

 It takes 2-3 working days for the insurer to send your new insurance policy details to us, so be sure to buy your policy early.